vojta-janousek/Applifting-Microservice/README.md

 Sunday: Microservice integration analysis

-1) Sending requests to Products microservice (auction/commands)
+1) Sending requests to Products microservice (auction/requests)

 - Added requests package to requirements.txt
 - Added login/logout feature to the browseable API
 - Tested requests for user creation/authentication
 - Tested requests for product CRUD

-2) Sending requests to Offers microservice (auction/commands)
+2) Sending requests to Offers microservice (auction/requests)

 - Requested an access token and saved it as an environment variable
 - Registered a test product
 - Tested retrieving all offers for the registered product
 - Tested the number of mutual offers in consecutive get requests

+Monday: Background job deployment debugging

+1) Offer model changes (auction)

+- Fixed Offer model to work with incoming data
+- Added tests for the new Offer model

+2) Microservice integration

+- Created a signal that registers a new product that has been created
+- Tested the signal

+- Added Celery and Redis to requirements.txt
+- Built images for both, linked them together, along with db
+- Configured project for Celery, created test tasks

+Tuesday:

+X) Deployment to Heroku

+- Hid the database password
+- Created a Heroku project
+- Found, bought and registered a custom domain to the Heroku project